lucaliebenberg/traffic-toll-microservice/README.md

 ## Services
 - OBU -> data sender for coords
 - Receiver -> receive data from OBU and sit on Apache Kafka queue
-- Distance cal -> calculate the distance travelled from queue data
+- Distance calculator -> calculate the distance travelled from queue data
 - Invoice generator  -> invoice generator for the customer
 - Invoice calculator -> invoice calculator using the distance travelled during delivery windows
 - Gateway -> API Gateway so data can be passed between the invoicer and invoice calculator